 -

-If you're travelling as a group of 3 or 4 people, choose seats around a table as opposed to airline-style pairs all facing the same way, as this is much more sociable.
+If you're travelling as a group of 3 or 4 people, choose seats around a table as this is more sociable.

 -

-If you're a couple in first class, choose a pair of seats facing across an intimate table-for-two.
-Seat 61 was one of a pair like this on the original Eurostar trains, and in 1st class cars 2, 3, 14 & 15 in the new e320 trains.
+If you're a couple in first class, choose a face-to-face table-for-two.
+Seat 61 was one of a pair like this on the original Eurostar trains, and still is in 1st class cars 2, 3, 14 & 15 on an e320 train.

 -

-If you want seats facing forward, this can be seen on these accurate seating plans (look closely at the train diagram, it shows which way the train goes when heading to Paris/Brussels, and when heading to London.
-Car 1 is always at the London end of the train, car 16/18 at the Paris/Brussels/Amsterdam end.
+If you want seats facing forward, this can be seen on these seat maps, they show which way the train goes when heading to Paris/Brussels, and when heading to London.
+Car 1 is always at the London end of the train, car 16 or 18 at the Paris/Brussels/Amsterdam end.

 -

-If you prefer a window seat which lines up with the window (rather than one next to a blank bit of wall between the windows), look carefully at the plan.
+If you prefer a seat which lines up with the window (rather than one next to a pillar between windows), look carefully at the plan.
 The white or pale blue sections in the coach walls on the plan are the windows.

 -

-In standard class, a seat in the car next to the bar car makes it easier to fetch food and drink, which might be a consideration.
+In standard class, a seat in the car next to the bar car makes it easier to get food & drink.
 On the other hand, you get more people walking through to get to the bar.
+End cars are quieter!

 -

-If you've a tight onward connection when your Eurostar arrives in Paris or London, book a seat at the front of the train - car 16 or 18 going towards to Paris, or cars 1 or 2 going towards London.
+If you've a tight connection when your Eurostar arrives in Paris or London, book a seat at the front of the train - car 16 or 18 going towards to Paris, cars 1 or 2 going towards London.
 You'll then get off the platform ahead of everyone else with less of a walk, saving vital minutes.
-If going to Brussels, see information about the short cut to other platforms here.
+If going to Brussels, read about the short cut to other platforms.

 -